ansible-middleware/ansible-middleware-workshop/instructions/3-configuring-postgresql.md

 Our workshop uses a postgresql database.
 We will use the postgresql role to install and configure the postgresql database.

 First thing we need to do is create a "roles" folder.
-To do this, run the following command:
+To do this, run the following command from the root of the workshop folder:

 `mkdir roles`